corcra/foghlaim-atreisiuchain/README.md

-# foghlaim-atreisiúcháin
+# pRLy
-Reinforcement learning algorithms in python
+Reinforcement learning (RL) algorithms in Python... get it?